hbjpn/fumen/docsrc/docs/duration-indicator.md

 Normal [rest](rest.md) symbols shall be specified with duration indicators.

+By combining the "<" symbol with a duration indicator, the following chord is syncopated by the specified time duration.

 Duration indicator is colon ":" followed by numbers and optional periods indicating the duration of that chord or rest.

 | Markdown | note |